jlafer/fngraph/README.md

 One function node property must be named `RETURN` and represents the exit function of the graph that produces the result.

 ## Function Graph Validation
-When `fngraph` is called to compose the graph function, it first validates the graph definition for correct syntax, no "dangling" references, acyclicality, etc. If an error is detected, it returns an error object rather than a function.
+When `fngraph` or `fngraphSync` is called to compose the graph function, it first validates the graph definition for correct syntax, no "dangling" references, acyclicality, etc. If an error is detected, it returns an error object rather than a function.
 The error object contains an "ERROR" property.
 Here's a sample error object:
 ```
 {
   ERROR: {